11 Ways to Reduce Restaurant Food Waste

 - Offer a focused menu- This can create a better guest experience and a more cost effective kitchen.
 Focused menus are less overwhelming to guests and speed up the ordering process.
 You will have fewer ingredients to order, too!

 - Ensure food is the right temperature and quality when delivered to customers- Cold food will be sent back by the customer and end up in the garbage.
 Food that is the right temperature and quality creates a better guest experience and saves you cash.
-A kitchen automation system can help with pacing items, too!
-This can improve your restaurant in many ways – especially when it comes to improving food quality.

 - Repurpose Ingredients- Looking for a unique soup of the day?
 See what type of concoctions you can come up with from leftover ingredients.